SumanthTallam/ReactTestFiles/README.md

+this repo is only for the test files for the sake of interviews

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.